WillUHD/WillUHD/README.md

 Co-Founder, software architect at [DeepField ML](https://github.com/deepfield-ml).

+Lead @ SHSID Data Science club

+Lead @ Apex Mac workshop

-Java, C++, and a load more Markdown.
+Java, Python, C++, and a load more Markdown.

 > Life's most persistent and aspiring question is, "What are you doing for others?"
 >
-> Martin Luther King Jr.
+> -- Martin Luther King Jr.